Track two - freedom of bleach

 I had arrived.

-Spoiler: we’re always travelling; nobody actually arrives.
+Spoiler: we’re always travelling; nobody actually ‘arrives.’

 There is also a track I wrote that should have been on the album, but for some reason wasn’t included: You ain’t Elvis (but you think you are .
 I recorded it at a blissfully serene studio nestled in the beautiful hills of San Francisco; before the far-left turned it into a dystopian shit-hole.
 While we recorded, deer would come and peer through the big windows.
 I often have to pinch myself at the calibre of musicians that played with me.
 Eamonn Flynn, my keyboard player and arranger is one of the very best musicians I have ever worked with.
 He was so helpful in ways I had yet to understand, and I owe him a great debt of gratitude for sharing his wisdom and unmatched musicianship.

 I have a queasy feeling that I was a frightened, lost soul during much of that time.
 I’m certainly not proud of some of my erratic, unreliable behaviour.
 A messy, tawdry divorce from my first husband in 2002 and classic absent daddy issues, certainly didn’t help with trust in others.
 But I don’t want to dwell on the excuses we’ve all read a million times.
 I met some truly talented, fascinating people who gave me wisdom in their kindness.
-When I was short of money for rent, for instance, the bass player, Jamie said gently: “This too shall pass”.
+When I was short of money for rent, the bass player, Jamie said gently: “This too shall pass”.

-I often think about that moment.
 It didn’t hurt that he was one of the most beautiful black men I have ever seen.

 MORE TO COME…